Intergenerational Pre-Kindergarten Program

 - Parents will complete the application, indicating their interest for the drawing.

-- After the drawing, applicants must return the completed enrollment materials to Cleveland Elementary School.
+- After the drawing, applicants will confirm enrollment online.
 Enrollment materials consist of enrollment form, birth certificate, immunization record, and two (2) proofs of residency.
-All enrollment materials must be completed and returned by 3 p.m.
-April 8, 2021 or the student’s place will be forfeited.
+All enrollment materials must be completed online by April 6, 2023 or the student’s place will be forfeited.
 Lists will be reviewed and confirmed after that deadline.

 - IF THE NUMBER OF APPLICANTS EXCEEDS THE NUMBER OF PLACES AVAILABLE FOR ENROLLMENT AT A SCHOOL, NORMAN PUBLIC SCHOOLS RESERVES THE RIGHT TO CLOSE ENROLLMENT AND PLACE THE REMAINING APPLICANTS ON A WAITING LIST.